One Of Yellowstone’s Best Kept Secrets? Jobs!

 Nearing 70, Mancini found that retired life was not for her and so applied last year for an opportunity in Yellowstone.
 After working in the Reservations department all summer – and finding fast friends her age who socialize, explore the park and play cards together – she’s now signed a contract to work in the park this winter, beginning in December.

 Mancini isn’t alone in finding that national park jobs cross off many of the items on retirees’ “wish list” for the next phase of their lives – adventure, a unique work-life balance, immersing in nature, finding serenity by unplugging from the “real world,” and connecting with others who feel similarly.

-In 2018, we hired more than 3,000 summer seasonal workers for its in-park operations.
+Every year, we hire more than 3,000 summer seasonal workers for our in-park operations.
 The nine lodges, five campgrounds, and associated restaurants, gift shops, and tours require a substantial staff.
-In 2019, we’re looking to fill seasonal slots across lodging, food and beverage, reservations, retail, interpretive tour guides, accounting, and maintenance.
+We’re always looking to fill seasonal slots across lodging, food and beverage, reservations, retail, interpretive tour guides, accounting, and maintenance.

 There are positions for people of all ages and backgrounds, though there is a certain mindset that seems common to those who find seasonal park work a good fit.
 We’re looking for workers who have a commitment to helping others, respect for individuals and an appreciation of the natural environment.